SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 The special keyword arguments to note are:

 * num_monte: The number of simulations to run
-* save_timeseries: While it's normally `true` by default, it's `false` by default here due to the fact that this can generate lots of data.

 In addition, one can specify a function `u0_func` which changes the initial condition around.
 For example: